Your data

 Quality improvement

-The UKKA works with renal centres in the UK to identify areas where the quality of patient care can be improved and help implement projects that will achieve these improvements.
-The success of the quality improvement programmes is measured by the data collected by the renal centres compared to the data processed by the UKRR for audit purposes.
+The UKKA works with kidney centres in the UK to identify areas where the quality of patient care can be improved and help implement projects that will achieve these improvements.
+The success of the quality improvement programmes is measured by the data collected by the kidney centres compared to the data processed by the UKRR for audit purposes.
+More information on the work done by the UKKA’s quality improvement team can be found here.

 Research